tier2-reproducibility/reproducibility/README.md

       - 0: Compiles Right Away (No need to edit/modify code to compile the repo)
       - 1: Compiles After Edits (Edits in file structure/variables to get the code to run)
       - 2: Doesn't Run (Doesn't compile even after edits)
-      - 3: Ran and Does Not Compile (requires extra components/hardware (i.e., GPU, phone, raspberry pi, etc. not explicitly mentioned in repo/paper)
+      - 3: Ran and Does Not Compile (requires extra components/hardware (i.e., GPU, phone, Raspberry Pi, etc. not explicitly mentioned in repo/paper)
       - 4: Not Ran (requires extra components/hardware explicitly mentioned in paper/repo)
    8. *Output Matches:*
       - -1: Does Not Match (A tool/repo not designed/made for reproducibility)
       - 0: Output Does Not Match (Output is +/-10% difference compared to claims of paper.)
-      - 1: Output Matches (Best Effort, output is within +/-10% difference compared to claims of paper)
+      - 1: Output Matches (Best Effort, the output is within +/-10% difference compared to claims of paper)
    9. *Hardware:*
        - Free Response, list of extra hardware required in order to reproduce
    10. *Made for Reproducibility:*